 If possible, keep wintertime clothing extras within arm's reach.
 If someone forgot gloves, you could save them a trip to the hardware store.

-A hot cup of joe is the perfect break time companion during a chilly move.
 Prepare a thermos of coffee, decaf coffee, or hot cocoa for your movers to help themselves throughout the day.
-Don’t forget to provide cups!
+(Don’t forget to keep some plastic cups handy).
+Or, keep warm with easy deliverables like pizza.

 With inclement weather, cold temperatures, and other hazards, a wintertime move can become intimidating for even the most seasoned DIY mover.
 If you’d like help with packing, hauling, or unpacking, a professional moving company might be the right solution for you.